-Our alcohol use treatment program is designed to give you the support you need to break through both peer pressure and underage drinking habits.
-Our team will work with you throughout the process including providing you with medical detox services if you need them.
-From there, you’ll get help through our residential treatment programs.
-You will also learn new ways to control your addiction through our range of therapy programs.
+Alcohol use treatment programs are designed to give you the support you need to break through both peer pressure and underage drinking habits.
+An addiction team will work with you throughout the process including providing you with medical detox services if you need them.
+From there, you’ll get help through outpatient treatment programs.
+You will also learn new ways to control your addiction through a range of therapy programs.

-At Stonewater Adolescent Recovery Center, we want to give you the tools to overcome substance use disorders, such as alcohol addiction.
-To do this, we provide a wide range of excellent treatment programs.
-From evidence-based to holistic therapies, you can find the tools you need to heal at our faith-based treatment center.
-Our therapy programs include:
+A local addiction treatment center can give you the tools to overcome substance use disorders, such as alcohol addiction.
+To do this, many facilities provide a wide range of excellent treatment programs.
+From evidence-based to holistic therapies, you can find the tools you need to heal at a local treatment center.
+Some therapy programs include:

 - Adventure and nature therapy program